Cimbali/pympress/README.md

 - **Resize Current/Next slide**: You can drag the bar between both slides on the Presenter window to adjust their relative sizes to your liking.
 - **Preferences**: Some of your choices are saved in a configuration file, and more options are accessible there.
 See the [configuration file documentation](docs/options.md) for more details.
 - **Caching**: For efficiency, Pympress caches rendered pages (up to 200 by default).
 If this is too memory consuming for you, you can change this number in the configuration file.
+- **Configurability**: Layout of presenter window dynamically configurable, with 1 to 16 next slides preview
+- **Editable PDF annotations**: Annotations can be added, removed, or changed, and the modified PDF files can be saved
+- **Automatic next slide and looping**

 ## Command line arguments